coillarach/SET09102/assessment/interview.md

 <summary>Example questions</summary>
 <br/>

-* What personal routines do you use to ensure the quaity of your work?
+* What personal routines do you use to ensure the quality of your work?
 * What are the major elements of a team workflow that help to ensure the quality of the product?
 * What features of IDEs can be used to maximise the quality of the software produced?
 * What aspects of your own practice have improved the most over the course of the module?